Acceptable Use Policy

 You shall use the Services exclusively for authorized and legal purposes, and in compliance with all applicable laws, rules, regulations, and license restrictions.
 You shall not use the PagerDuty Services:

-- to transmit any material that infringes the intellectual property rights or other rights of third parties;
+- to transmit any material that infringes the intellectual property rights, privacy rights or other rights of third parties;

-- for any illegal, fraudulent, or abusive purpose, or in violation of any laws (including without limitation data, privacy, and export control laws).
+- for any illegal, fraudulent, or abusive purpose, or in violation of any laws (including without limitation data, privacy, and export control laws, and laws that protect civil rights).

-- in connection with unsolicited or harassing notifications (commercial or otherwise), including unsolicited or unwanted SMS or emails;
+- to transmit any unsolicited or harassing notifications materials (commercial or otherwise), including unsolicited or unwanted SMS or emails;

 - to receive, send, or otherwise process sensitive personal data such credit card and payment information, or Protected Health Information as defined by the Health Insurance Portability and Accountability Act of 1996 as amended, or other types of sensitive and highly-regulated data;